Ivy Tutors Network Logo

 By November 1: Aim to further reduce the general education school list to 15-18 schools and make significant progress on School-Based Assessments and auditions.

-By December 1: Have a finalized and balanced list of 12 general education schools, ranked from the most preferred to the least.
+By December 1: Have a finalized and balanced list of 12 (or more!) general education schools, ranked from the most preferred to the least.

-Keep in mind that the High School application is expected to open in September, and key information will be released between September and October.
+Keep in mind that the High School application is expected to open in October, and key information will be released in early fall.
 Be sure to stay updated on important details such as tier systems, diversity in admissions set-asides, borough priorities, and school-based assessment and audition requirements.

 design